 This season (2014-15) includes Dvorak Mass in D and Mozart Requiem with Chicago Master Singers, Chicago, IL; Händel Messiah with Atlanta Symphony Chorus and Orchestra; J.S.
 Bach St. Matthew Passion with Bel Canto Chorus and Milwaukee Symphony; J.S.
 Bach St. Matthew Passion with Chicago Chorale; Mozart Little Masonic Cantata and Mozart Requiem with Key Chorale and Orchestra, Sarasota, FL; Elgar Light of Life and Stanford Stabat Mater Op.
 96 with Chicago Master Singers, Chicago, IL; and Mahler Lieder eines fahrenden Gesellen Northern IL University, DeKalb, IL

 Dr. Sundberg is a graduate of Bethel College (St. Paul, MN), and holds both Master of Fine Arts and Doctor of Musical Arts degrees from the University of Minnesota where he studied voice with Clifton Ware and Roy Schuessler.
-He is presently Professor of Voice at Wheaton Conservatory of Music (Wheaton, IL).
-His two recordings are “Singer on a Journey”, including four sacred song cycles by Brahms, Beethoven, Vaughan Williams and Carlisle Floyd, and “Songs for the Journey” including arrangements by Edwin Childs of 16 Hymns and Gospel songs.
+He is presently Professor of Voice at Wheaton Conservatory of Music (Wheaton, IL), where he teaches studio voice and vocal pedagogy.
+Mr. Sundberg is also an active church musician, and vocal and choral clinician.
+His three recordings are “Singer on a Journey”, including four sacred song cycles by Brahms, Beethoven, Vaughan Williams and Carlisle Floyd; “Songs for the Journey” and “Songs Through Endless Ages” including arrangements by Edwin Childs of hymns and gospel songs.